 It’s this training that led me to believe round trip flights for less than $75 would be a walk in the park.
 Or in my case, a year without cable before Netflix.
 As it turns out, regarding my air travel experiences, I’m actually a first-class SNOB.

 I can survive without beverage service.
-I can fit all my schtuff into a carry on.
+I can fit all my stuff into a carry on.
 Who really needs in-flight magazines anyway?
 (Just kidding!
 Please let me write for you!)
 But is it really too much to ask for clean floors?
 A tray table?
 Desk agents that don’t lie to me??
 I get enough of that from the guys at Jiffy Lube who keep telling me I’m out of blinker fluid.

-Traveling Spirit Air will challenge even the most tolerant of us and I advise you to really consider your options.
+Traveling Spirit Airlines will challenge even the most tolerant of us and I advise you to really consider your options.
 That $25 flight looks about as tempting as Jared Leto with a tray full of Rice Krispy Treats but know that all magic comes with a price, deary.

 Spirit–Less Money.
 More